New Jersey Road Defect Car Accident Attorneys

 Depending on the defect and type of accident you were in, a government agency, third-party construction crew, or private business may also bear liability in a road defect claim.
 These parties, especially government agencies, have a duty to maintain safe and properly maintained roadways for New Jersey drivers.
 However, holding one of these parties liable for compensation, especially the government, is notoriously difficult and complicated.
 It is a process that should not be undertaken alone.
 It takes a seasoned attorney with experience and resources to tackle a case that involves the government, but we believe those that contribute to an unsafe environment must be held accountable.

-At Brach Eichler Trial Lawyers, our legal team will thoroughly review the facts and circumstances surrounding your accident.
+At Brach Eichler Injury Lawyers, our legal team will thoroughly review the facts and circumstances surrounding your accident.
 We have the resources available to investigate the cause of the accident and then lay out all your legal options.
 Let us help guide you through this stressful and complicated process.
 You can focus on your recovery, while we focus on getting you the maximum amount of compensation you are entitled to.

 What Is a Road Defect?